unaPoloGTIc/trex-pam/docs/index.md

 * The container does not access the Internet
 * The container does not need to sync the time
 * The container does not hold any secret key of value (optional temp.
 HTTPS key only).
-* To login, a GPG message must be decrypted
+* To login, a PGP message must be decrypted
 * The message is only used once
 * The message can also be obtained as a QR code

 ## Proceed to the demo of the proprietary product:

 ### Submit the form:

+Privacy and data collection:
 * We will not contact you without your consent.
 * We will not retain your email address without your consent.
 * We will never share your information with any party.